cap-js/mcp-server/README.md

 ## Acknowledgments

-- **onnxruntime-web** is used for creating embeddings in Node.js.
+- **onnxruntime-web** is used for creating embeddings in locally.
-- **@huggingface/transformers.js** for the reference implementation for the WordPiece tokenizer.
+- **@huggingface/transformers.js** to compare the output of the WordPiece tokenizer.
 - **@modelcontextprotocol/sdk** provides the SDK for MCP.